akveo/nebular/docs/articles/nebular-themes-tutorial-basic.md

 ## Steps:

-1) In a first to create new project run following command in the [Angular CLI](https://github.com/angular/angular-cli).
+1) For the first to create a new project run the following command in the [Angular CLI](https://github.com/angular/angular-cli).
 ```bash
 ng new themes-example && cd themes-example
 ```